bitprj/devrel/how to build your own website/blog.md

 For those who are beginners, this blog is a great way to ease into the basics of web development.

 In this tutorial, you will learn how to do the following:
-- Set up a code editor
+- Install a code editor

 - Code HTML, CSS, and JavaScript files